databonsai/databonsai/docs/ExtractTransformer.md

 ]
 ```

-Batching is not supported for DecomposeTransformer yet.
+Batching is not supported for ExtractTransformer yet.